kamil-kw/Rocky_Paperusus_Scissorro/readme.md

 Used google dev tool to test responsiveness.

+### Light House

+Used as tool for improving the quality of web page.

 [Am I responsive design](http://ami.responsivedesign.is/) used to test end product responsiveness.

 * **Laptop (14"):**